-Sydney Port Botany Terminal 3 Project Phase 2 & 3 SICTL Construction Noise and Vibration Management Plan
+Sydney Port Botany Terminal 3 Project SICTL Construction Noise and Vibration Management Plan

-- Works will not commence during varied hours until approval is granted. - Attended noise monitoring will be undertaken for commencement of all works undertaken out of standard hours to ensure they comply with the conditions granted by the Department of Planning and Infrastructure and on a monthly basis thereon or for any change in activity (within the approval).
+- If no alternate options are available, an assessment on site is to be made whether the activity minor and is likely to be inaudible at residential premises.
+If not considered to be audible, works may continue out of the approved hours for audible works. - If works are considered to be audible at residential premises, the activity is to be assessed for noise (and vibration where required) impacts on the nearest residential receivers via a Construction Noise and Vibration Impact Statement (CNVIS) prepared by a suitably qualified acoustic consultant, taking into account all proposed noise and vibration mitigation measures.
+General activities such as security operations, and general site maintenance that are not audible at residential premises will not require a CNVIS. - If the CNVIS shows that the construction activity is audible at residential premises outside the approved construction hours, approval to undertake these works will be sought form the Department of Planning and Infrastructure. - In seeking the Department of Planning and Infrastructure approval, SICTL and the appropriate contractor will demonstrate a need for activities to be conducted during the varied hours and how local acoustic amenity will be protected, as well as details of how the EPA's requirements with respect to the variation of hours have been addressed. - Works will not commence during varied hours until approval is granted. - Attended noise monitoring will be undertaken for commencement of all works undertaken out of standard hours to ensure they comply with the conditions granted by the Department of Planning and Infrastructure and on a monthly basis thereon or for any change in activity (within the approval).
 Noise monitoring will be undertaken by suitably qualified personnel, including professionally trained and experienced environmental staff and noise consultants where deemed necessary. - All reasonable and feasible mitigation measures are to be implemented in both standard approved and varied hours of works for the duration of the project. - Individual contractors/clients are to arrange for appropriate approvals and noise monitoring for works undertaken outside of the approved construction hours as per the project determination.